View #IACC 2024 Thematic tracks

 Workshops

-This workshop focuses on the findings from a comprehensive study prepared by the Basel Institute of 18 jurisdictions that are also OSCE states.
-The findings are critical to addressing kleptocrats, oligarchs and the recovery of illicit assets of the rich and powerful.
-This study has tools and lessons relevant to multiple stakeholders, from civil forfeiture laws to social reuse.
+This workshop is focusing on the findings from a comprehensive study prepared by the Basel Institute of 18 jurisdictions that are also OSCE states.
+The findings are critical to addressing kleptocrats, oligarchs and the recover of illicit assets of the rich and powerful.
+From civil forfeiture laws to social reuse, this study has tools and lessons relevant to multiple stakeholders.

 Organization for Security and Co-operation in Europe (OSCE)

-Organization for Security and Co-operation in Europe (OSCE), Basel Institute on Governance, U.S. Department of Justice, Chief Prosecutor – Italy and Office of the High Commissioner on Human Rights United Nations
+Organization for Security and Co-operation in Europe (OSCE), Basel Institute on Governance, U.S, Department of Justice, Chief Prosecutor Italy and Office of the Hogh Commissioner on Human Rights, United Nations

-Organised crime groups have changed.
+Organized crime groups have changed.
 Now, they use technology, they have become more transnational and the use of people or new tools to achieve their objective does not matter: the trafficking of drugs, people, and even animals.
-All have the same purpose: Obtain million-dollar profits observed internationally through the purchase and sale of assets and money laundering, among others.
+All with the same purpose: Obtain million-dollar profits that are observed internationally through the purchase and sale of assets, and money laundering, among others.

 The workshop will address developments, challenges and solutions in recovering the assets of corrupt officials from abroad, contributing to the global effort to accelerate asset recovery.
 Using the specific cases of Ukraine and Latvia, the panellists will discuss the main challenges and steps to be taken, encouraging the expert society and stakeholders to cooperate and develop joint solutions.